vikingmute/webpack-react-kit/README.md

 ### Features

-* Hot loading of react components
+* Hot Module Replacement for React Component
 * Babel for js/jsx processing
 * Bootstrap4 framework with SCSS support
 * Testing with Karma